-Dr. Latifi is a tenured professor of surgery at NYMC and Director of the Department of Surgery at Westchester Medical Center, Maria Fareri Children’s Hospital and MidHudson Regional Hospital.
+Dr. Latifi is the Felicien M. Steichen, M.D., Professor and Chair of the Department of Surgery at NYMC and Director of the Department of Surgery at Westchester Medical Center, Maria Fareri Children’s Hospital and MidHudson Regional Hospital.
 All of the hospitals are members of the Westchester Medical Center Health Network (WMCHealth).
 He previously served as vice chairman for Research and Faculty Development at NYMC.

 “I have spent more than two years as a member of the New York Medical College community, seeing first-hand and participating in the outstanding work the College does to educate the next generation of leading medical professionals,” said Dr. Latifi.
 “As I take on this new role as chair of surgery, I look forward to continue to build on long legacy and rich history of the school and reshaping surgical education, passing along everything I have learned, as well as my commitment to helping the underserved globally, to our students.”

 Specializing in trauma, general surgery, and critical care—with special interests in complex re-operative surgery, telemedicine, and nutrition support of critically ill patients—Dr. Latifi is a leading force in the field of international telemedicine.
 He is passionately dedicated to global surgery and international telemedicine as tools of rebuilding healthcare systems in the developing world and post-conflict countries.
 He established the first teletrauma and telepresence program in Arizona, the Southern Arizona Telemedicine and Telepresence (SATT), which serves residents along the U.S.—Mexico border.